Edb83/penny-for-your-thoughts/README.md

 ### Responsiveness

 The site has been designed with a mobile-first philosophy and, supported by [Bootstrap](https://getbootstrap.com/), has been thoroughly tested at all stages of development using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools).

-In addition to Bootstrap's breakpoints, various media queries have been used to maximise the legibility of text and provide sufficient spacing for all contents.
-These queries include altered `font-size`, `height`, `margin`, `max-height`, `max-width`, `padding`, `text-align` and `width`.
+In addition to Bootstrap's breakpoints, various media queries have been used to maximise the legibility of text and provide sufficient spacing for all content.
+These queries include optimised `font-size`, `height`, `margin`, `max-height`, `max-width`, `padding`, `text-align` and `width`.

+Consideration has been given to the flow of pages on different devices, for example:
+- on the About page the text is centre-aligned when the photographer's headshot appears beneath the text, but is left-aligned where the headshot is next to the text to prevent a mistmatched display
+- on the Sign Up page the Sign Up button is left-aligned for mobile devices to improve thumb access when completing the form, but on larger displays is centre-aligned to improve the presentation of the form as a whole

 The following issues arose and have each been addressed: